Montenegro Company Formation

 Drafting the Articles of Association: Preparing the legal documents required for registration.

-Notarization: Arranging for the necessary notarization of documents.
+Notarisation: Arranging for the necessary notarisation of documents.

 Submitting Documents to the CRPS: Handling the registration process with the Central Registry.